 It’s business as usual, but you may meet some ADNET pets

-We’re fortunate as an IT services firm, because we’ve had the technology in place for years to enable our team to work from home.
+We’re fortunate as an IT services firm.
+We’ve had the technology in place for years to enable our team to work from home.
 We’re still a relationship company and we will do whatever we can to stay connected to our clients and our colleagues.
 I’ve greatly enjoyed meeting the “extended” ADNET team this week in the form of all the rogue cats and dogs intent on disrupting video calls, including my own puppies.
-That said, when you talk to us, you may hear some background noise or meet some members of our WFH (work from home) teams.
-We may have been more self-conscious about this in the past, but this is the new normal and it’s all good.
+When you talk to us, you may hear background noise or meet members of our WFH (work from home) teams.
+We may have been self-conscious about this in the past, but this is the new normal and it’s all good.

-We’re still here for our clients, whether they’re working remotely or not
+We’re still here for our clients, whether they’re working remote or not

 As a service organization, we recognize that many organizations are not prepared for their entire workforce to operate remotely or are in industries that require at least a subset of their teams to be onsite, such as manufacturing companies.
 ADNET is still providing onsite service to our clients when they need it, ensuring we’re complying to their policies and performing work remotely whenever possible with our clients’ approval (as many organizations are no longer allowing external visitors).

 For those clients able to fully operate remotely, we’ve focused our efforts on making sure they can do so without losing productivity.
 Our team has had many a late-night conversation about bandwidth concerns, Office 365 licensing, Multi-Factor Authentication setup and video conferencing capabilities.
 Whether you had a business continuity plan in place and are now scaling it for your entire workforce, or you’re still figuring out your plan, the ADNET team and our telecommunications partners are here to help you.